ashviniyer21/Robotics-Algorithms/README.md

 # Robotics Algorithms
-A bunch of cool robotics algorithms
+A bunch of cool algorithms commonly used in robotics applications
 ## Implemented Algorithms
 - A*
 - RRT* (Rapidly-Exploring Random Tree Star)